dipscope/JsonApiEntityProvider.TS/README.md

 ## What issues it solves?

 `JsonApi` entity provider aims to cover [JSON:API](https://jsonapi.org) specification.
-It supports the latest version (v1.0) and allows you easily connect to any backend API which follows described conventions.
+It supports the latest stable version (v1.1) and allows you easily connect to any backend API which follows described conventions.
 Besides it provides you extension points for different filtering and pagination strategies which might be used by a server.

 ## Installation